MorganEberwein22/github-markdown-toc/README.md

 gh-md-toc — is for you if you **want to generate TOC** (Table Of Content) for a README.md or a GitHub wiki page **without installing additional software**.

-It's my try to fix a problem:
+It's my try to fix a problems:

   * [github/issues/215](https://github.com/isaacs/github/issues/215)